 Ensuring Compliance with U.S. Drug Enforcement Administration Requirements

 As locum physicians sometimes practice in different states, you should ensure that the locum physician has a separate U.S. Drug Enforcement Administration (DEA) registration in the state in which the healthcare organization is located.
 In certain situations, the DEA allows locums who will be working solely in a hospital or clinic setting to use the hospital’s DEA registration instead of registering independently with the DEA.

 In addition, you should be clear with the locum about their prescribing pattern and comfort level with dispensing drugs and controlled substances.
 As a representative of the practice, your locum tenens physician should mirror the practice’s attitude towards prescribing and dispensing medication.
 Dispensing drugs and controlled substances in a manner inconsistent with other physicians in the organization could open an organization to liability.

 Understanding Physician Supervision Requirements

-If your locum tenens arrangement involves supervisory duties of advanced practice clinicians, be clear with the locum physician regarding what these responsibilities entail.
-When applicable, make sure the locum tenens realizes they will still be considered a supervising physician in the new setting.
+If your locum tenens arrangement involves supervising advanced practice clinicians, be clear with the locum physician regarding what those responsibilities entail.
+When applicable, make sure the locum tenens realizes they will be considered a supervising physician in the new setting.

 Maintaining Timely Documentation and Ensuring Coordination of Care